 3.6.1 Electrical and electronics trades workers

 A new Sub-major Group 74: Electrical and Electronics Trades Workers has been created for ISCO-08.
-It comprises those jobs classified in ISCO-88 Minor Group 724: Electrical and Electronic Equipment Mechanics and Fitters, and Unit Group 7137: Building and Related Electricians.
+It comprises those jobs classified in ISCO-88 Minor Group 724: Electrical and Electronic Equipment Mechanics and Fitters and Unit Group 7137: Building and Related Electricians.
 Separate minor groups are provided for electrical and for electronics equipment installers and repairers.
 The unit groups reflect the growing convergence between computer and telecommunications technologies, and aim to provide a clear distinction between those working with high tension and low tension equipment.

 3.6.2 Handicraft workers